 Service catalogs increase the collaboration between the security and IT service management teams.
 Such a partnership is necessary for the swift identification of any additional security threats.Did you know that service catalogs can bring a new perspective to your #security response? @JordanMacAvoy explains in this article #ITSM Click To Tweet

-The Bottom Line on Security Threats in 2021
+The Bottom Line on Cybersecurity Threats in 2021

 The cyber threats landscape is expected to change in 2021.
 As hackers discover new ways of compromising your business, ITSM personnel must be ready for any attack.
 In that light, you must be aware of the major ITSM cybersecurity trends for 2021.
 Similarly, you must educate your ITSM personnel on the benefits of collaborating with the cybersecurity team in identifying mutating cybersecurity threats in 2021 and beyond.
 This will likely save your business from an unexpected technology “shutdown” in the future.